Soares/simplifience.com/post/foundations/mathematics.md

 Simplifience covers the rules we've already discovered.
 With luck simplifience will leave you inquisitive about what truths lie beyond.
 </aside>

+Math is not a single word: it is one label trying to mean too many things.

 Once you realize that 'mathematics' was a @post[contrive]intro/contrives the problem is easily solved.
+We simply shatter the word and move on.

-Having shattered mathematics we are free to describe the same *underlying rules* with a better *formal notation* and without the exploratory overtones latent in standard @post[mathematics education]math/education.md.
+After breaking up the word we are free to describe the same *underlying rules* with a better *formal notation* and without the exploratory overtones latent in standard @post[mathematics education]math/education.md.

 We now leave this cumbersome word behind and step to the second confusion that permeates our formalisms, our language, and our culture.
-I'm afraid the second confusion will not fall quite so easily.
+I'm afraid the second confusion will not fall quite so easily as did Mathematics.